karl-henrik/level-up/all/paradigms/_posts/1-1-5-object.markdown

 ---
 layout: post
 title: Write an application in an object-oriented language
-status: done
+status: Todo
-time: 2006
+time: Not started
 ---

-Easy: java back in high school.
-More recently, ruby and python.